Gender, Race and World-Ecological Literature: Plotting Women’s Work from the Plantation to the Present

 I am a PhD student in Comparative Literature at Warwick University, Coventry.
 I am currently working on a project funded by the Leverhulme Trust, which investigates World Literature through the commodity frontiers of the 20th century (see more here: https://warwick.ac.uk/fac/arts/english/people/niblettmike/worldlit/).
 My PhD project investigates the histories of women's work in the sugar and palm oil and coal industries, as mediated in Nigerian, British and Caribbean fiction.

-- "A Spoonful of Sugar: Plotting Women’s Work from the Plantation to the Present", Plotting the Crisis: World-Ecology, World-Culture and the World-Food-System, forthcoming, Routledge.
+- "Pain, Pleasure, and the World-Food-System: Plotting the Afterlife of the Plantation in the Poetry of Grace Nichols", Plotting the Crisis: World-Ecology, World-Culture and the World-Food-System, forthcoming, Routledge.

 - "Looking forward, looking back: animating magic, modernity and the African city-future in Nnedi Okorafor’s Lagoon", Social Dynamics, 43, 1 (2017): pp. 46-58, https://www.tandfonline.com/doi/abs/10.1080/02533952.2017.1345528?journalCode=rsdy20